The Straw Market on Bay Street.

 Tribune Staff Reporter

-Ms Johnson further explained that the ban carried a connection to regional infestation of red palm mite, an invasive species that has spread through the Caribbean since 2004.
-However, she said there were no incidents of red mite in the Bahamas as a large percentage of straw was cured.
+Janet Johnson, Director of Maritime Tourism, explained that the ban was connected to the regional infestation of red palm mite, an invasive species that has spread through the Caribbean since 2004.

-The Tribune was alerted to the issue by a concerned vendor, who was told by a tourist that they could not purchase straw craft because it would be confiscated by ship officials.
+The Tribune was alerted to the issue two weeks ago by a concerned vendor, who was told by a tourist that they could not purchase straw craft because it would be confiscated by ship officials.